cran/optigrab/README.md

-## BACKGROUND ##
+## BACKGROUND

 To start, clearing up some nomenclature will be beneficial.

-### Options vs Arguments ###
+### Options vs Arguments

 Command-line options are often referred to as both 'options' and 'arguments'.
 For this document, the term 'option(s)' are preferred.
-'Arguments' refers to function or method arguments used within the R language or other information on the command line that does not have an option flag..
+'Arguments' refers to function or method arguments used within the R language or other information on the command line that does not have an option flag.
 This distinction makes it clear the difference between those values provided on the command-line ("options") and those provided to functions and methods ("arguments").

 ### Alternatives ###